Seirdy/seirdy.one/content/posts/website-best-practices.md

 This page's [canonical location](https://seirdy.one/2020/11/23/website-best-practices.html) is an example application of Technique C25 (and the related [Technique G148](https://www.w3.org/WAI/WCAG22/Techniques/general/G148)).
 It only uses non-default colors when a user agent requests a dark color scheme (using the `prefers-color-scheme` CSS media query; see the next subsection) and for lightening borders.
 Any image with a solid background may match the page background; to ensure that their dimensions are clear, I surrounded them with borders.
 I also set a custom color for the borders and ensure that the image backgrounds don't match the border colors.
 I included borders to break up some sections, since heading-based delineation is either unavailable or insufficient for them.
 When overriding color schemes, the page layout remains clear.

 Color overrides go well beyond simple foreground and background color changes.
-Windows' High Contrast Mode, for instance, makes more advanced modifications to color palettes.
+Windows High Contrast Mode (<abbr title="Windows High Contrast Mode">WHCM</abbr>), for instance, makes more advanced modifications to color palettes: it colors elements only based on their semantic roles, ignoring ARIA overrides of HTML semantics.[^11] It recently began the process of standardization through the `forced-colors` media feature.

 <figure itemscope itemtype="https://schema.org/Quotation">
 	<blockquote itemprop="text">